Hank Skinner: Claims of color-blindness and accidental codeine ingestion

-It has never been clearly determined exactly how Skinner ingested the codeine which he said made him comatose.
+It was never clearly determined exactly how Skinner ingested the codeine which he said made him comatose.
 Skinner's website has always claimed "it is believed that he was either accidentally or intentionally poisoned by the addition of the [codeine] pills to his drinks."

 In an April 2010 letter responding to what Skinner called "false and undocumented allegations" circulating on the web, Skinner put forth a new theory that he was colorblind at the time and drank from the wrong cup.

-Skinner himself explains: "A few years ago I learned that truth from a toxicologist who testified in another guy's case, here.
+Skinner explained: "A few years ago I learned that truth from a toxicologist who testified in another guy's case, here.
 He says that once you reach a certain level of intoxication you go colorblind.
 Twila was always putting pills in her drink and sipping that one drink all evening.
 I later learned her girlfriend (G.S.) had given her 13 Fiorinal #4 codeine that she'd put in her drink.
 Twila and I had identical glasses but hers was fuschia pink, mine was baby medium blue.
 I vaguely remember seeing the dregs of pills in the bottom of my cup and getting sick, passing out.
 I couldn't figure out how it got into my cup.
 So I thought someone must have poisoned me.
 I think now I was just too messed up and colorblind to tell our cups apart anymore, I accidentally got Twila's cup and drank from it, thinking it was my cup."

 DNA issue

 Unanalyzed crime scene objects

-Skinner and his appellate team have repeatedly tried to obtain a DNA analysis on seven other items found at the crime scene; including fingernail clippings, a knife found on the porch of Busby's house and a second knife found in a plastic bag in the house, a towel with the second knife, a jacket next to Busby's body and any hairs found in her hands that were not destroyed in previous testing, and vaginal swabs taken from Twila Busby at the time of her autopsy.
+Skinner and his appellate team repeatedly tried to obtain a DNA analysis on seven other items found at the crime scene; including fingernail clippings, a knife found on the porch of Busby's house and a second knife found in a plastic bag in the house, a towel with the second knife, a jacket next to Busby's body and any hairs found in her hands that were not destroyed in previous testing, and vaginal swabs taken from Twila Busby at the time of her autopsy.

 At the time of the trial, DNA analysis had been performed only on the clothes that Skinner was wearing at the time of his arrest, and the results were incriminating because DNA of two of the victims was found on the clothes.

 On November 14, 2012, the Texas Attorney General released a statement indicating that Skinner's DNA, and that of an unknown contributor, was found on the bloody knife on the front porch.
 Skinner's blood was also found in numerous places in the bedroom where Busby's two sons were murdered – somewhere Skinner's blood had not previously been found.
 The jacket, found next to Busby's body, was lost by the state and was not available for testing.